Protect Chimneys from Bees, Wasps & Birds - PEST UK

 A wasp nest is easier to get rid of as it only lasts a year.
 During the winter you may see wasps coming out of a chimney from the old nest as queen wasps could be hibernating in there.

-• large amounts of twigs and debris fall down the chimney into the fireplace
+• Large amounts of twigs and debris fall down the chimney into the fireplace

-• twigs jammed into a chimney pot are very difficult to remove
+• Twigs jammed into a chimney pot are very difficult to remove

-• a nest can only be removed if the young birds have left
+• A nest can only be removed if the young birds have left

-• the birds produce large amounts of droppings which smell unpleasant
+• The birds produce large amounts of droppings which smell unpleasant

-• nesting birds and their young are noisy
+• Nesting birds and their young are noisy

-• birds’ nests have mites, ticks, fleas and beetles which can find their way into your home
+• Birds’ nests have mites, ticks, fleas and beetles which can find their way into your home

 When a fireplace is disused and blocked up a jackdaw can get down the chimney and become trapped within the chimney breast.